 - allows students to contribute significantly to the welfare of the community, both at school and beyond.
 While this should be manageable and enjoyable, it also gives students responsibility that develops maturity and confidence.

-All pupils will be involved in sporting activities each week, as part of the academic curriculum and through regular games sessions.
+All pupils will be involved in sporting activities each week.
 While we want all pupils to experience a wide range of activities, we also allow those with particular ability to focus on their main sport.
 We also provide extra training sessions for those representing the school at sports events.

-These are activities linked to, but also beyond, the academic programme that challenge pupils and develop their academic curiosity and depth.
+These are activities linked to, but also beyond, the academic programme which challenge pupils and develop their academic curiosity and depth.
+We hope to take advantage of the high technology and education hub of which we are part.

 - Model United Nations (MUN)